zengelan/eks-workshop/content/030_container/030_eksctl/MVISIONCloud-Validation.md

 ## Review Compliance with Default EKS Cluster Configurations

-Out of the 78 policies imported for configuration audit, each EKS cluster deployed as part of this SE-Summit class is expected to yield the following 2 security misconfigurations that relate to the control-plane default configurations of your cluster.
+Out of the 78 policies imported for configuration audit, each EKS cluster deployed as part of this SE-Summit class is expected to yield the 2 or more security misconfigurations that relate to the control-plane default configurations of your cluster.
+This incldes the following issues:

 ![MVCValidationEKS](/images/mfe/Capture_Misconfigurations_EKSCluster_Final.JPG?classes=border,shadow)